 As per a survey study, it has been reported that more than 60% of Indian population possesses personality traits that are crucial to emerge as a successful entrepreneur.
 Those skills are:

-Even the report of World Bank's on “Doing Business 2012: Doing Business in a More Transparent World” has given 166th rank to India among 183 countries in terms of initiating a Entrepreneurial venture.
+Even the report of World Bank's on “Doing Business 2012: Doing Business in a More Transparent World” has given 166th rank to India among 183 countries in terms of initiating an entrepreneurial venture.

 This fact can be supported by another finding from a survey.
 It says that in 2012, India has filed 18,173 patents as against 561,377 by China and 488,744 by Japan.
 The US filed 268,782 patents in 2012.

-In the contemporary scenario, it is equally important to promote entrepreneurship because of following reasons:
+In the contemporary scenario, it is equally important to promote entrepreneurship because of the following reasons:

-In this regard the role of Micro, Small and Medium Enterprises (MSME) cannot be ignored.
+In this regard, the role of Micro, Small and Medium Enterprises (MSME) cannot be ignored.
 This sector is governed by the Ministry of Small Scale Industries (GOI).
-MSMEs plays a crucial role in providing large employment opportunities for those who wish to initiate their entrepreneurial venture.
+MSMEs play a crucial role in providing large employment opportunities for those who wish to initiate their entrepreneurial venture.
 They provide capital for investment at comparatively lower capital cost than large industries.
-They also aid in industrialization of rural & backward areas.
-The primary aim of this body is to reduce regional imbalances, and ensure more equitable distribution of national income and wealth.
+They also aid in the industrialization of rural & backward areas.
+The primary aim of this body is to reduce regional imbalances and ensure more equitable distribution of national income and wealth.

-The Ministry of MSMEs estimated that the share of MSMEs in India’s total export for the year 2014-15 was 44.70 per cent.
-Further, the estimated contribution of MSME sector (including service segment) to GDP was as follows:
+The Ministry of MSMEs estimated that the share of MSMEs in India’s total export for the year 2014-15 was 44.70 percent.
+Further, the estimated contribution of the MSME sector (including service segment) to GDP was as follows: